digitalgeogsg/digitalgeogsg.github.io/src/content/blog/2025-sponsored-sessions.md

 + "Logistical Landscapes: Examining the Landed Dimensions of Logistics and Platform Economies."
 Organized by Aman Banerji (Cornell University) and Laura Schmahmann (University of California, Berkeley).
 + "Chinese Digital Infrastructural Expansion in China and Beyond: Platforms, E-commerce and Security."
 Organized by Xiaoling Chen (University of Colorado Boulder), Dylan Brady (National University of Singapore), and Tim Oakes (University of Colorado Boulder).
 + "Feminist and Transformative Mapping Tools and Praxis."
 Organized by Meghan Kelly (Syracuse University), Núria Font (Pompeu Fabra University), and Maria Rodó-Zárate (Pompeu Fabra University).
++ "Spatial Social Networks."
+Organized by Clio Andris (Georgia Tech) and Yujie Hu (University of Florida).